-Facilities Management is responsible to design a schedule for all drills for Grenfell campus and will lead such drills.
-The following people shall be notified of the evacuation drill a week in advance and a day before by the Workplace Health and Safety Committee:
+The OCRO is responsible to design a schedule for all drills for Memorial's St. John's campus and will lead such drills.
+The following people shall be notified of the evacuation drill a week in advance and a day before by the WHSC:

+- Assigned EHS advisor;

+- Director, EHS;

-- Assigned Environmental Health and Safety Advisor; - Manager of Campus Enforcement and Patrol/Emergency Management; - Office of Emergency Management.
+- Office of Emergency Management.

-The CBFD shall be invited to fire and evacuation drills.
+SJRFD shall be invited to fire and evacuation drills.
 They will utilize their discretion to attend or not to attend such drills.